 "Our founder in 1953 was asked why he started Denny’s restaurants and said simply, ‘I love to feed people,’" recounts Chief Marketing Officer John Dillon.
 "As a brand, we have poignantly held on to that love of purpose over the years and embraced it internally.
 We feed people, literally and emotionally, from all walks of life in the United States and around the world.
 We feed people’s souls.
 Anyone can walk in and connect with us in a different way than he or she would at a fast food place or even at a normal sit down restaurant.
 We have CEOs sitting next to plumbers at the diner counter.
 Everyone’s equal.
 Our restaurants are unique places of local connection.
 We are America’s Diner."

-Dillon and his team realized they needed to invest in a comprehensive, scalable technology solution that would strengthen the visibility of Denny’s local listings in search results thereby ensuring that hungry customers searching for food nearby always found the Denny’s brand.
+Dillon and his team realized they needed to invest in a comprehensive, scalable technology solution that would strengthen the visibility of the Denny’s brand and menu items in local, high-intent listings in search results, ensuring that hungry customers searching for food nearby always found the Denny’s brand.
 “Yext came on our radar because frankly we were not getting the sort of traction we needed from our previous attempted technology solution.
-We knew we needed a comprehensive and effective upgrade,” explains Erik Jensen, Senior Director of Brand Engagement.
+We knew we needed a comprehensive and effective upgrade,” explains Jensen.

-The Yext account team customized Denny’s instance of the platform to meet the restaurant chain’s unique local marketing needs.
-Specifically, the team embedded Yext’s platform into Denny’s existing franchisee portal system and developed customized access levels.
+The account team integrated the Yext platform into Denny’s existing franchisee portal system and developed customized access levels.
 “We wanted both to allow deep customization of each local Page and also to ensure that franchisees could easily access their Yext Pages,” recalls Jensen.
 “Yext helped us accomplish this by tying its platform into a system we already have, which means that our franchisees actually access Yext Pages and Yext Facebook listings through our own internal portal!
 From there, franchisees have different levels of access within this portal depending on their role in the organization.”

 Dillon and his team’s minds are at ease knowing Denny’s digital presence is consistent, accurate, and optimized for hungry mobile consumers searching for a place to eat.
 “Our digital knowledge simply must be accurate for us to be in, if not stay ahead of, the game.
 Missing phone numbers, incorrect addresses — that is unacceptable in this day and age,” states Dillon.
 “The cost of inaccuracies is difficult to quantify since we don’t know exactly how many customers we were losing due to incorrect information.
 Regardless, at a baseline correct listings is an infrastructure issue, and Yext provides a uniquely reliable platform to address that.”